-Eight simple but stunning ways to decorate your pumpkins this Halloween.
-Our no-cut methods utilize reused and recycled items you probably already have in your home to reduce the carbon footprint of your Halloween.
-Not cutting the pumpkins means you get to enjoy eating them once their ghoulish goals are realized.
+Simple but stunning ways to decorate your pumpkins this Halloween.
+Some use no-cut methods which means you get to enjoy eating them once their ghoulish goals are realized.

 This sassy Halloween pumpkin is easy to make and looks really posh.
 Push pumpkin down to the toe end of a old pair of fishnet leggings.
 Tie a knot in the top, cut with a scissors and secure with a ribbon.